ejaxon/ejaxon.github.io/reading.md

 25. Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth.
 Michael Jacobs, Mariana Mazzucato, eds.
 26. The Road.
 Cormac McCarthy.
 27. The Book Thief.
 Markus Zusak.
 28. The Man in the High Castle.
 Philip K. Dick.
+29. The Buried Giant.
+Kazuo Ishiguro.